tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

     dvb = Zvbi.DvbDemux( [callback [, user_data]] )

-Creates a new DVB VBI demultiplexer context taking a PES stream as input.
+Creates and returns a new DVB VBI demultiplexer context taking a PES stream as input.
-Returns a reference to the newly allocated DVB demux context.

-The optional callback parameters should only be present if decoding will occur via the *dvb>feed()* method.
-The function referenced by *callback* will be called inside of *dvb.feed()* whenever new sliced data is available.
-Optional parameter *user_data* is appended to the callback parameters.
-See *dvb>feed()* for additional details.
+When the optional callback parameter is present, it will be called from inside of method *feed* whenever a complete sliced data of a VBI frame is available during de-multiplexing the provided stream data.
+Optional parameter *user_data* is appended to the callback's parameter list, if present.
+When the callback parameter is omitted, VBI data has to be extracted via iteration.
+See *dvb.feed()* for additional details.

 Zvbi.DvbDemux.reset()
 ---------------------